kachayev/fn.py/README.rst

         if n == 0: return 1
         return n * fact(n-1)

 This variant works, but it's really ugly.
 Why?
 It will utilize memory too heavy cause of recursive storing all previous values to calculate final result.
-If you will execute this function with big ``n`` (more then ``sys.getrecursionlimit()``) python will fail with
+If you will execute this function with big ``n`` (more then ``sys.getrecursionlimit()``) CPython will fail with

 .. code-block:: python